723 Indian Head St, Hanson, MA 02341, USA

 Trail Difficulty: Easy

 Pond overlook with two benches.
 Two rough campsites for use by scout groups.
+Bicycle rack in the parking area.

 Boat Ramp: No